mlichstein/Powershell/README.md

 rename-pg.ps1
 ==========
-Usage: `rename-pg.ps1 <vcenter-server> <cluster> <switch> <oldpg> <newpg>`
+This script will rename an existing distributed switch portgroup.
+It creates a new portgroup, moves all interfaces from the old portgroup to the new portgroup, and then deletes the old portgroup.

-`vcenter-server`: DNS name of your vCenter server.
+The script will prompt for the following:
-`cluster`: Display name of the vCenter cluster, on which we are going to create the new portgroup.
+**vCenter Name**: The name of the vCenter instance with the switch you want to modify.
-`switch`: Name of distributed switch where you want to modify the portgroups.
+**Switch Name**: The name of the VMWare distributed virtual switch.
-`oldpg`: Name of the old portgroup that is to be replaced (ie VLAN2).
+**Old Portgroup**: The name of the portgroup that you want to remove.
-`newpg`: Name of the new portgroup (ie PG-VLAN2-Production).
+**New Portgroup**: The name of the portgroup that you want to create.
-`vlan`: VLAN ID for the new portgroup.
+**VLAN**: The VLAN number for the new portgroup.